Judge Memorial Catholic High School

 Salt Lake City, Utah

 Growing up with two teachers for parents, it is not surprising that playtime for Natalie Dutrow was often spent teaching her stuffed animals math and reading from old textbooks.
-She attended McPherson High School in McPherson, Kansas, where a chemistry teacher inspired her to a life of studying science.
-While completing her undergraduate degree in biotechnology at Elizabethtown College, Elizabethtown, PA, she came to love the creativity and problem solving involved in bench science.
+She attended McPherson High School in McPherson, Kan., where a chemistry teacher inspired her to a life of studying science.
+While completing her undergraduate degree in biotechnology at Elizabethtown College, located in Elizabethtown, Penn., she came to love the creativity and problem solving involved in bench science.
 This led her to graduate studies at the University of Utah.